Vauxhall Frontera Review & Prices

 Reliability and problems

 The new Frontera Electric has only just gone on sale, so there are no reliability records just yet.
-Vauxhalls prove to be pretty dependable on the whole though.
+Vauxhalls prove to be pretty dependable on the whole though, and the brand finished an excellent fourth out of 31 manufacturers in the latest Driver Power ownership survey.

 All new Vauxhalls are covered by a fairly mediocre three-year warranty.
 This will be fine if you’re just keeping the car for the length of an average lease deal, however the Kia Niro gets seven years of coverage.